online-go/goratings/RatingsV6.md

 - Change general rating categories to be weighted averages of specific categories, instead of independently computed Glicko-2 ratings
 - For stale rating categories, blend in general rating categories

-***TODO: add subsections / math explainers for the bullets below***

-- Add per-user time periods for ratings updates, using incremental math to avoid high computation costs for periods with many games
+- Add per-user, fixed-length time periods for ratings updates, using incremental computation to mitigate computation costs
-- When adding a new game, lock in rating/deviation of previous game to reflect how much of its period it represents
+- Fine-tune mid-period "observed" rating/deviation
 - Add metrics for games-per-period cross-sectioned by rank, by deviation, and by rating category, and tune period length of each rating category
-- Tune the τ system constant for each rating category; consider lower values for correspondence to counteract naturally high volatility
+- Tune the $\tau$ system constant for each rating category; consider lower values for correspondence to counteract naturally high volatility

 #### Ratings flow: general vs. specific, last vs. effective, and aging